fablabbcn/smartcitizen-docs/docs/start.md

 - Create your own custom backend.
 We can share all the different modules of our backend in order for you to receive data as on the curl example above, calibrate it and store it.
 Contact us at <a href="mailto:support@smartcitizen.me">support@smartcitizen.me</a>.

 - Keep using our backend but request our public API <a href="http://api.smartcitizen.me/" target="_blank">api.smartcitizen.me</a> and then fill database choise with it.

+### Is my home wireless internet going to work with the SCK?

+The Smart Citizen Kit is designed to work with most home and office standard Wi-Fi routers and access points.
+However we do not support network names or passwords longer than *19 characters* or with a `$` character.

+We also do not support **WPA Enterprise** networks or **Captive portal** log in as the ones on some big companies and airports.
+We suggest you contact your IT support team, they can enable you special access ib the network based on your device **Mac Address**.

 ### How to use the SD Card?